machenjie/task-pool/README.md

 - `timeout` :  integer The max time to wait in second. default is infinite.
 - `return` : promise Wait tasks run end, or catch the timeout error

+### TaskPool.waitCanRun(timeout)
+wait until running tasks less than maxRunningTask and not task in queue, so the task next dispatch can run immediately
+- `timeout` :  integer The max time to wait in second. default is infinite.
+- `return` : promise Wait task can run immediately, or catch the timeout error

 ### TaskPool.cancel(timeout)
 cancel the tasks which are not running, and wait until all the running tasks run end
 - `timeout` :  integer The max time to wait in second. default is infinite.